Monday, January 25, 2016

 Our dad took them several times.

-On one end of the trailer was a large round table, encircled with bench seating.
+At one end of the trailer was a large round table, surrounded by bench seating.
 Many soldiers had dined at this table.

-They got their water from a well and they use an outhouse.
+They get their water from a well and use an outhouse.

 Since their home was so small we were sent outside to play, sometime grand-paw would come outside to play with us.

-He said, get a straw, poke the straw into a small hole, and wiggle the straw into a worm the worm will catch hold and you can pull him out of the ground.
+He said, "Get a straw, poke it into a small hole, and wiggle it into a worm."
+The worm will catch hold, and you can pull him out of the ground.

 It Worked!!!